ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/global.js.markdown

 }
 {CODE-BLOCK/}

-This property is used by RavenDB client to perform a conversion between a Java object and a JSON document stored in a database.
+This property is used by RavenDB client to perform a conversion between a JS object and a JSON document stored in a database.
 A function responsible for retrieving the JS type of an entity is defined by `findJsTypeName()` convention:

 {CODE:nodejs find_type_name@client-api\configuration\identifierGeneration\global.js /}